- Benefits administered by multiple vendors

 Even if benefits are administered by separate vendors, the in-network OOP expenses for EHBs covered under the same health plan must accumulate to a single OOP maximum.
 However, if dental and vision are considered excepted benefits, their related expenses do not accumulate with medical expenses toward the OOP limits (see below for more details).

-- Plans subject to MH/SA Parity cannot have separate annual deductibles and OOP limits from medical benefits.
+- Plans subject to MH/SUD Parity cannot have separate annual deductibles and OOP limits from medical benefits.
 The costs must accumulate to a single OOP maximum.

 - If not subject to Parity, non-grandfathered plans must either: